earth-data-kit/earth-data-kit/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+Any test datasets you can provide?

 **Expected behavior**
 A clear and concise description of what you expected to happen.